Cycling in Bangkok: Lumphini Park to Erawan Shrine

 Starting at Wat Hua Lamphong

-The route starts on the street outside Wat Hua Lamphong, where the atmosphere is calmer than the nearby main roads.
+The route begins outside Wat Hua Lamphong, where the atmosphere is calmer than the nearby main roads.
 Local residents move through the surrounding streets as the day begins, reflecting the steady rhythm of daily life.

 From this point, the route enters narrower lanes behind Rama IV Road.
 The pace slows immediately, with fewer vehicles and more noticeable neighbourhood activity.